-- ASTM E1991-05 Standard Guide for Environmental Life Cycle Assessment (LCA) of Building Material/Products - ASTM E2114-08 Standard Technology for Sustainability Relative to the Performance of Buildings - ASTM E2129-10 Standard Practice for Data Collection for Sustainability Assessment of Building Products - ASTM E2432-11 Standard Guide for General Principles of Sustainability Relative to Buildings - EN 15804:2012 Sustainability of construction works Environmental product declarations Core rules for the product category of construction products
+- ASTM E2114-19, Standard Technology for Sustainability Relative to the Performance of Buildings; - ASTM E2129-18, Standard Practice for Data Collection for Sustainability Assessment of Building Products; - ASTM E2432-19, Standard Guide for General Principles of Sustainability Relative to Buildings; and - EN 15804:2012, Sustainability of construction works Environmental product declarations Core rules for the product category of construction products.

-This document provides product category rules for the assessment of the environmental performance of UN CPC 3711, flat glass and the declaration of this performance by an Environmental Product Declaration (EPD).
+This document provides PCR for the assessment of the environmental performance of UN CPC 3711, flat glass and the declaration of this performance by an EPD.
 See the Product Category Rules section for an entire list of UN CPC subclasses covered in this PCR.